vila-c/ncr-ride-booking-analysis/README.md

 ## 🔍 Key Findings

-- **Overall completion rate: ~62%**
+- **Overall completion rate: ~62%** — the remaining 38% of bookings fail, primarily due to no driver found or driver cancellation (supply-side problem)
 - **Ride Distance is the dominant cancellation predictor (92.7% importance)** — XGBoost identifies trip length as by far the strongest signal
 - **Booking Value contributes only 2.8%** — fare matters far less than distance alone
 - **Time features (Hour, Weekday, Month) each contribute ~1%** — timing has a small but consistent effect
 - **Mobility equity gap identified** — peripheral pickup zones show cancellation rates up to ~1.5× the dataset average

 ---